Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Asymptotics of the kernel

 \subsection{Estimates of the kernel close to the edge and in the facet}

-We conclude this section with several estimates for the kernel $K(x_1,n_1;x_2,n_2)$ (\ref{K_asymptotics_after_transform}) when one or both points $(x_j,n_j)$ becomes close to the lower left edge of the liquid region $\D$, or outside $\D$ in the lower left facet, see Fig.~\ref{fig:GFF_paths}.
-We mainly follow a similar treatment for a simpler kernel which was performed in \cite[\S6]{Ferrari2008}.
+We conclude this section with several estimates for the kernel $K(x_1,n_1;x_2,n_2)$ (\ref{Kasymptoticsaftertransform}) when one or both points $(x_j,n_j)$ becomes close to the lower left edge of the liquid region~$\D$, or outside $\D$ in the lower left facet; see Figure~\ref{figGFFpaths}.
+We mainly follow a similar treatment for a simpler kernel which was performed in \citet{Ferrari2008}, Section~6.

-Recall (\S \ref{sub:paths_to_the_boundary}) that we choose the paths for calculating the height function as on Fig.~\ref{fig:GFF_paths} ending in the lower left facet.
-Let $\eta=\eta_{\text{\rm fb}}(\chi)$ be the equation for the corresponding lower left part of the frozen boundary.
-Thus, the liquid region (sufficiently close to that part of $\partial\D$) is determined by the inequality $\eta-\eta_{\text{\rm fb}}(\chi)>0$.
+Recall (Section~\ref{subpathstotheboundary}) that we choose the paths for calculating the height function as in Figure~\ref{figGFFpaths} ending in the lower left facet.
+Let $\eta=\eta _{\mathrm{fb}}(\chi)$ be the equation for the corresponding lower left part of the frozen boundary.
+Thus, the liquid region (sufficiently close to that part of $\partial\D$) is determined by the inequality $\eta -\eta _{\mathrm{fb}}(\chi)>0$.
 We distinguish three regimes for a point $(x,n)$ (in the pre-limit integer coordinates):

 for some $c>0$.